digital-asset/daml/docs/source/concepts/ledger-model/ledger-integrity.rst

 the creation of the obligation.

-In a DA ledger, a party can **authorize** a subaction of a commit in either of the following way:
+In a DA ledger, a party can **authorize** a subaction of a commit in either of the following ways:

 * Every top-level action of the commit is authorized by all requesters of the commit.